 Polynomial Long Division

-Polynomial long division is a method used to divide a polynomial by another polynomial of lower degree.
-It involves dividing the leading terms, multiplying, subtracting, and bringing down the next term repeatedly until the remainder has a degree less than the divisor.
+Polynomial long division is a method used to divide a polynomial by another polynomial of lower or equal degree.
+It involves dividing the leading terms, multiplying, subtracting, and bringing down the next term repeatedly until the remainder has a lower degree than the divisor.
 This process helps simplify complex rational expressions.

 Recommended video: